 Eight out of 10 taxpayers get their refunds by using Direct Deposit.
 It is simple, safe and secure.
 This is the same electronic transfer system used to deposit nearly 98 percent of all Social Security and Veterans Affairs benefits into millions of accounts.

-Combining direct deposit with IRS e-File is the fastest way to receive your refund.
+Combining direct deposit with electronic filing is the fastest way to receive your refund.
 IRS issues more than 9 out of 10 refunds in less than 21 days.
 You can track your refund using our Where’s My Refund? tool.

 Direct deposit is easy to use.
 Just select it as your refund method through your tax software and type in the account number and routing number.
 Or, tell your tax preparer you want direct deposit.
 You can even use direct deposit if you are one of the few people still filing by paper.
 Be sure to double check your entry to avoid errors.